Ranjan234/FUEL_ECONOMY_PREDICTION_PROJECT./README.md

 # FUEL_ECONOMY_PREDICTION_PROJECT.
 Build a linear regression model to predict a vehicle's fuel efficiency.

+# The SITUATION
+- You've just been as a Product Data Scientist for Consumer Reports Magazine,a trusted source for information on consumer products and services.

+# The ASSIGNMENT
+- Fuel economy is a major factor in the cost of owning a car, so they are studying the automobile characterstics that impact fuel economy for an upcoming article.
+- You've been asked to build a regression model to predict fuel economy based on characterstics like the car's weight, model year, acceleration, and more.

+# The OBJECTIVES
+* Prepare and explore the data
+* Split the data and build a multiple regression model
+* Evaluate model test performance and interpret the model
+* Challenge: Build a ridge regression model and compare the results

 # OBJECTIVE: 1- DATA PREP & EDA
 - Import Data,Filling Missing Values, EDA